Introductory Qualified Persons Training

 The course is targeted at professionals who have related knowledge and experience equivalent to an undergraduate degree.
 This is typically professionals who have a P.Ag, P.Eng or A.Sc.t. designation; however, other professionals with experience in this area are also welcomed to take the course.
 After the completion of the Introductory QP Training course, a certificate will be awarded that is endorsed by Water Security Agency and Southeast College.

-To register for the Introductory Qualified Persons Training course please click the link to register or call us toll free at 1-866-999-7372.
+To register for the Introductory Qualified Persons Training course please click the course date link below or call us toll free at 1-866-999-7372.

 Introductory Qualified Persons Training course